-The biggest question I get is "How do I choose the right mermaid tail?"
+The biggest question we get is "How do I choose the right mermaid tail?"
 Well this is not exactly an easy answer so it's getting a whole blog to help you decide what tail is best for you!
 First off, let me say congrats on starting your mermaid and freediving journey!
 I cannot wait to work together as you evolve into your dreams!!
 Now let's get down to it.

 Step 1: What are you using the tail for?

 This is a really important first step because all tail makers have very different offerings and they are all good for different reasons.
 What one tail or monofin offers for something, may not work for something else.
 So establish you main reason for purchasing a tail first!
 Is it to freedive, model, swim in pools, sit on the beach, perform in aquariums, wear on dry land, photoshoots, the list goes on.
 What will you primarily be doing in your tail?
 Once you have this answer you can move to step two.

 Now that you know what you want to use your tail for, let's talk about budget.
 This is the next most important step because we have to be realistic in what we can afford when choosing a tail.
 Mermaid tails range in price immensely.
 You can pay anywhere from $50 to $6,000 dollars for a tail, so knowing how much you can spend is important!